benedekrozemberczki/Splitter/README.md

   --learning-rate      FLOAT   SGD learning rate.
 Default is 0.025
 ```
 ### Examples
-The following commands learn a neural network and score on the test set.
+The following commands learn an embedding and save it with the persona map.
 Training a model on the default dataset.
 ```
 python src/main.py
 ```